 - Will a Company Provide a More Favorable Occupational Class?

-When comparing disability policies, make sure that the illustrated benefits are the same.
+When comparing disability insurance policies, make sure that the illustrated benefits are the same.
 The elimination period, benefit period and monthly benefits should always be equal to provide an accurate comparison.
 With policy benefits being equal, premiums can be carefully evaluated and potential policy feature variations can accurately be identified.
-If there is a large discrepancy in the prices of competing policies, there is a strong likelihood that the higher priced policy has more comprehensive protection.
+If there is a large discrepancy in the prices of competing policies, there is a strong likelihood that the higher priced disability insurance policy has more comprehensive protection.
 By comparing policies on an “apples to apples basis”, the more favorable policy provisions can easily be uncovered.

-When considering disability policies it is critical to review specific policy provisions with their costs in mind.
+When considering disability insurance policies it is critical to review specific policy provisions with their costs in mind.
 If there is a big discrepancy in costs, you can be assured that the provisions are likely not the same.
 The more attractive and or flexible the policy provision or benefit the higher the cost will be.
 In most cases, higher prices reflect more liberal provisions.
 Comparisons of policy provisions and costs should always be made in light of your goals and needs.

 Disability income insurance is not a commodity and therefore should not be compared based on price alone.
-As just mentioned, with disability policies, the more comprehensive the benefits the higher the costs.
+As just mentioned, with disability insurance policies, the more comprehensive the benefits the higher the costs.
 It can be said another way as well, the lower the policy costs the less favorable the benefits.
 The main point is to evaluate policies based on your own objectives as sometimes more liberal benefits do not warrant increased premiums.

 Each disability insurance provider has their own occupational class guidelines they use to determine risk of disability.
 The less hazardous the specific job duties of the occupation the more favorable the policy language and potential benefits available.
 By identifying these specific job duties and comparing the occupational class guidelines of each insurance company, you may be able to identify an opportunity to obtain a better occupational class.